johnConstant/CI_PP2_wordle_clone/README.md

 ### Performing tests on various devices
 The website was tested on the following devices:

-- Lenovo Yoga 2 Pro (both in pc and tablet mode)
+- Apple Macbook Pro
-- Honor 20 pro
+- Dell
-- Xiaomi Redmi Note 7
+- Nord One Plus(Android)
+- Apple iPhone 12(iOS)

 In addition, the website was tested using the Google Chrome Developer Tools Device Toggling option for all available device options.